The Benefits of Bullet Journaling – Boost Your Productivity!

-The bullet journal’s origins begin with mental health.
 Digital product designer Ryder Carrol struggled with his ADHD diagnosis and sought to design a method for keeping track of his life that worked alongside his ADHD.
-The bullet journal method was born.

 What is the Bullet Journal Method?

-Many people use their bullet journals to track things like weight, moods, habits, or diets, while others use them to track their progress on personal goals.
+Many people use bullet journals to track their weight, moods, habits, or diets, while others use them to track their progress on personal goals.
+Some even use them to keep track of homework assignments, chores, or long-term projects.

 The Benefits of Bullet Journaling